 Winning over 26 industry awards including an International business award and the NSW Business Woman of the Year, Gina has featured on TV business programs, radio, newspapers, magazines and is a regular column writer for Nepean News.

-Now employing over 50 fulltime personnel, the business has been successful in Local, State and Federal Government Tenders, recently gaining the contract with NSW Trust contract covering Western Sydney Parklands, Parramatta Parkland, former Olympic venues and the Western Sydney Airport contract.
+Now employing up to 49 fulltime personnel, the business has been successful in Local, State and Federal Government Tenders, recently gaining the contract with NSW Trust contract covering Western Sydney Parklands, Parramatta Parkland, former Olympic venues and the Western Sydney Airport contract.

 As well as running her 24/7 365 day a year business, Gina has just completed her tenure as the President of the Penrith Valley Chamber of Commerce after serving on the board for 17 years.